 The utility improvements will be funded by a combination of public and private entities.
-The cities of Tualatin and Wilsonville, with support from district entities, such as Clean Water Services and Metro, will fund public utility improvements and private developers/land owners will generally pay for utilities on private properties and certain enabling projects to allow for development to occur.
+The cities of Tualatin and Wilsonville, with support from district entities, such as Clean Water Services and Metro, will fund public utility improvements.
+Private developers/land owners will generally pay for utilities on private properties, as well as certain projects in the public right-of-way that are required for development to occur.
 The City of Tualatin and the City of Wilsonville will be responsible for the publicly-funded water and storm system improvements in their respective jurisdictions.
 For the sanitary sewer system, the City of Wilsonville will fund all public improvements in their jurisdiction, and the City of Tualatin will fund public gravity pipelines, while pump stations and forcemains are paid for by the service provider, Clean Water Services.
 There are opportunities for shared funding and partnering agreements for specific projects.

 Cost estimates were developed for the conceptual sanitary sewer and water systems.
 The cost estimates summarize the anticipated costs for the cities, Clean Water Services, and private developers.
-For both systems, the cost for pipes that are 8 inches in diameter and smaller are paid for by the developer.
-Pipes that are greater than 8 inches in diameter have a cost share between the city and the developer, where the developer pays for the equivalent of installing 8-inch pipes and the city pays for the difference between the cost for the design pipe size and the cost for an 8-inch pipe.
+For both systems, the cost for pipes that are 8 inches in diameter and smaller are paid for by the developer, except for sanitary forcemains.
+Pipes that are greater than 8 inches in diameter have a cost share between the city and the developer, where the developer pays for the equivalent of installing 8-inch pipes and the city pays for the difference between the cost for the design pipe size and the cost for an 8- inch pipe.
 For the sanitary sewer system in the CWS/Tualatin jurisdiction, pump station and force main costs are paid for by the service provider, Clean Water Services (CWS), and pump station capital costs are SDC creditable (pump station operations and maintenance costs are not SDC creditable).
-For the sanitary sewer system in Wilsonville, pump station and forcemain costs are paid for by the city.
-City, service provider, and developer costs for the sanitary system are summarized in Table 4 and city and developer costs for the drinking water systems are summarized in Table 5.
-The southwest railroad (SW RR) area has a lower potential to develop and the costs for this area have been included as a separate column since they would only be required if and when development occurs.
+For the sanitary sewer system in Wilsonville, pump station and forcemain costs are typically paid for by the city.
+If a project is required for development to occur, or depending on the service area, the developer may be required to pay for the utility costs.
+For this cost estimate, it was assumed that half of the pump station capital costs would be paid for by the developer and half would be paid for by the City.
+City, service provider, and developer costs for the sanitary system are summarized in Table 5 and city and developer costs for the drinking water systems are summarized in Table 6.
+The West Railroad Area has a lower potential to develop and the costs for this area have been included as a separate column since they would only be required if and when development occurs.

-Table 4.
-Cost Estimate Summary for Conceptual Sewer System
+Table 5.Cost Estimate Summary for Conceptual Sewer System